VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bamboo/README.md

 Code: Michieal.
 Original (basic) bamboo code by: Small Joker.

+License for code: GPLv3.
-License for code / images / textures: CC-BY-SA.
+License for images / textures: CC-BY-SA.
 Images Created by Michieal, except for:
 Inventory / wield image: created by RandomLegoBrick#8692 and is CC0.